Keviniscaiji/Recipe-Sharing-Website/README.md

 ### Milestone 2:

 * `Enhanced user interaction`: The interaction between users and UI is enhanced.
 For example, in the post interface, the user input box will turn gray, and there is a red word count in the position of post body.
 When the user enters the password, mailbox and user name during registration, if the input does not meet the specification, the font will turn red and the reason for the non-compliance will be displayed on the right synchronously.
-* `Log-file Function`: A folder called logfile is established to save log file.
+* `Log-file Function`: A folder called logs is established to save log file.
 Three log files are used to save debug, info and error information respectively.
 * `UI Choice Function`: User can switch between light mode and dark mode through the buttons on the navigation bar.
 Through Ajax and session, users can also keep selected style when switching between different pages.
 * `Database manage system`:  manager can enter "manager" for user name and "manager" for password in login interface  to enter the manager system, in the interface, user can choose which user or dish to remove, they can also remove all the users or dishes from the database by clicking the button remove all dishes or remove all users.
 * `Add Picture for Dish Function`: Users can add a picture for each post, and the picture and the content of the post will be displayed in the index interface.